chaoss/metrics/3_Risk.md

 ## Copyright and License Factors
  Activity Metric | Description
  --- | ---
-Copyright Declaration | Copyright declaration on software package Copyright Text | Copyright text provided
+Copyright Declaration | Includes the copyright symbol, the year of the creation, the name of teh author, and a rights statement
 Package License Declaration | License declaration on software package File License Declarations | License declarations on software package files License Identification Methods | Declaration of methods used to identify software package licenses